FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Are there things that seemed better on paper than acted out?**\*\*

+Posture recognition and integrated lighting was a good idea on paper, but in practice it did not work so well.
+The premise of the idea is that as you work into a particular pose, the lights will go from a low to high brightness thereby providing you an indicator of when you are roughly in the correct pose.
+However, this had several challenges.
+It was easy to tell when I was not yet in the correct posture by the dimness of the light, but difficult to ascertain when I had reached the correct/optimal position.
+Additionally, there was no indication of when I overextended beyond a certain posture.

+Using lighting for pose timing and when to change poses was much smoother.
+When in a certain pose, I could guage how long I should stay in the pose by the timing of the brightening of the light.
+A blink of the light would alert me that it was time to transition into the next pose, and I would time my transition again by the dimming to brightening time of the light.

 \*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*

+The initial difficulty of interpreting the lighting's purpose inspired the simplifying of the instructions.
+Easier to understand visual cues such as blinks and brightening/dimming are much easier to understand.

+Another idea that came up was to use different colors for the lighting.
+Many yoga poses can have a long series of postures, and color coding the sequence can be a useful indicator of where you are in the practice.

 ## Part C. Prototype the device